life2free/ContactBook_CommandLine/README.md

 #### Delete Contact

 1. Delete contacts
-   In this option, user can update one existed contact or list of contacts.
+   Select this option, user can update one existed contact or list of contacts.
 If want to delete contacts, there are some step:
    1. Get list of contacts by condition
       Type the conditions ( first name, last name, phone number or company ) to get list of contacts
-   2. Select a contact or all of contacts from search result Select a specific contact or all of contacts from search result for deleting.
+   2. Select a contact or all of contacts from search result
+      Select a specific contact or all of contacts from search result for deleting.
    3. Delete specific contact or list of contacts selected